VSpaceCode/VSpaceCode/README.rst

 - Add the corresponding line in the `Keybindings`_ section of this README
 - Include your name in the `Contributors`_ section of this README

+If want to write & test some keybindings and find the changes required to update settings.json is too big, you can use `npm run dev` command, then edit `./scripts/settings.json` which is the same as `./settings.json` but with a shorter syntax.
+The readme need to be updated manually

 Contributors
 ============